-7. You will always remember the customer who managed to get under your skin and got you to lose your cool...even if you were right.
+7. You will never forget the customer who got under your skin and got you to lose your cool...even if you were right.

-8. Every big event in your store coincides with a terrible storm.
+8. Every significant event in your store coincides with a terrible storm.

 10. You will work weekends and holidays; if you don't like it, don't become a retailer.